EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 The DataParser is used to convert the recorded data into individual files, where each file represents a typetag.

 ## Opening EmotiBit DataParser
-Follow this guide to open EmotiBit DataParser.
+Follow the [steps on the Getting Started](./Getting_Started.md#Running-EmotiBit-software) page to run EmotiBit DataParser.

 ## Using EmotiBit DataParser
 ![][EmotiBit-DataParser]